-Phase Description Closure Phase Closed to the public RED Open to the public at a limited capacity with physical distancing, engineering controls, administrative controls and PPE (cloth masks).
+Phase Description Closure Phase Closed to the public RED Open to the public at a limited capacity with physical distancing, engineering controls, administrative controls and PPE (cloth masks), when required by the public health order.
 Protective shields at customer service desks One week of training prior to re-opening, focused on infectious disease control Staff work only at one site, they do not currently rotate between libraries in order to prevent possible spread among the workforce.
 No public computers or seating will be available.
 Furniture removed.
 No sitting on the floor will be allowed.
-No in-person programming meeting room bookings.
+No in-person programming meeting room bookinas.
 Review and enhance cleaning protocols.
 Sanitation stations and supplies readily available everywhere.
 Staff will clean on an hourly basis.
 Customers may access physical collections.
 Staff will monitor a reduced building capacity to encourage customers to complete rentals.
 Returned items will be quarantined for a time based on expert opinion, between 24-72hrs.
 Ernie Pyle Library and Special Collections Library remain closed.
-Yellow and Green Continue to provide services with engineering controls such as minimum contact with public (for example, self-checkout and telephonic sign-up for library cards) Computers will be offered at 30%, with social distancing measures.
+Yellow and Green Continue to provide services with engineering controls such as minimum contact with public (for example, self-checkout and automatic renewal for library cards) Computers will be offered at 30%, with social distancing measures, when required by the public health order.
 Cleaning wipes will be provided for every computer user at the beginning of their session.
 Ernie Pyle and Special Collections re-open.
+TURQUOISE Occupancy at 75%.
+Seating, tables, computers available.
+Study and group rooms available.